pvt-16/SPAIC/Lesson 2/Neural Networks.md

 `from torchvision import datasets` -> use this to download MNIST dataset

-After downloading the dataset, you need to load the training data. using torch, we load the data.
+After downloading the dataset, you need to load the training data. using torch, we load the data into the variable trainloader.
 `trainloader = torch.utils.data.DataLoader(trainset, batch_size=64, shuffle=True)`

 Here, batch_size = 64 => 64 images will be loaded in one iteration from the data loader and passed through our network.
 And `shuffle=True` tells it to shuffle the dataset every time we start going through the data loader again.

+We are building a *fully-connected* or *dense networks*.
+Each unit in one layer is connected to each unit in the next layer.
+In fully-connected networks, the input to each layer must be a one-dimensional vector (which can be stacked into a 2D tensor as a batch of multiple examples).

+Our images in MNIST dataset are 28x28 => 2D tensors.
+We must convert them into 1D vectors by 'flattening'.

+`flattened_images= images.view(images.shape[0], -1)`

 ### Probability Distribution output

-Using **softmax** function - Normalizes values
+Using **softmax** activation function - Normalizes values

 <img src="https://i.stack.imgur.com/iP8Du.png" alt="Softmax" style="float: left; margin-right: 10px;" />
  takes as input a vector of K real numbers, and normalizes it into a probability distribution consisting of K probabilities